Brookdale Wave header-wave

 Sense of Home and Family

-Knowing the whole person rather than focusing on the disease helps us take a more holistic approach to fostering well-being and improving sense of purpose
+We aim to take a holistic approach to fostering well-being and improving sense of purpose by considering the whole person

-• Encouraging meaningful connections to help create a sense of belonging
+• Meaningful connections to help create a sense of belonging

-• Staying connected with technology through iConnect and family portal to share photos, comments and life with your loved one
+• Technology that can share photos, comments and life with your loved one

 Consistent Personalized Care

-Our personalized service assessments go beyond determining care needs; they aim to understand residents on a deeper level
+Our personalized service assessments go beyond determining care needs—they aim to understand your loved one on a deeper level

 • Personal assessments completed with residents, their families and healthcare providers